 - Issues that benefit from regional or multi-country involvement;

-- Issues that are transboundary in nature, or that would benefit from collaborative inter-country approaches;
+- Transboundary issues, or that would benefit from collaborative inter-country approaches;

 - Issues that are of a sensitive or emerging nature and require further advocacy and negotiation.

 ESCAP provides a forum for its member States that promotes regional cooperation and collective action, assisting countries in building and sustaining shared economic growth and social equity.
-In addition, ESCAP gives stronger participation to the smaller and often left out voices of the region, the least developed countries, the small island States and landlocked States.
-ESCAP’s norm setting and policy work ultimately impacts people’s lives in a positive way by helping countries shape and implement a more balanced and inclusive development agenda for the region.
+Also, ESCAP gives stronger participation to the smaller and often left out voices of the region, the least developed countries, the small island States, and landlocked States.
+ESCAP’s norm-setting and policy work ultimately impacts people’s lives in a positive way by helping countries shape and implement a more balanced and inclusive development agenda for the region.